ericjenn/working-groups/safety-related-profile/documents/sow.md

     -   In the TMD, it should be possible to indicate the meaning of each dimension of the tensors

-### A2: Consolidate Requirements for the ONNX profile
+### A2: Specification of the ONNX SR profile

 #### Objectives

--   Consolidate, filter, and prioritize the requirements identified for the different industrial domains in D1.a.\<x\>.

--   Discriminate requirements aimed at the preservation of the model semantics from requirements aimed at facilitating / supporting other development assurance activities.
+Elaborate the list of requirements applicable to the SR profile in order to comply with the end users' needs.
+Consolidate, filter, and prioritize the needs identified for the different industrial domains in D1.a.<x>.
+Discriminate requirements aimed at the preservation of the model semantics from requirements aimed at facilitating / supporting other development assurance activities.

 #### Rationale

-The ONNX Safety-related profile must be unique whereas the needs comes from different industrial domains, referring different certification standards.
-This activity is aimed at defining a consensual and consistent set of requirements.
+TBD

 #### Inputs

 -   D1.a.\<x\>: End users needs and requirements for domain \<x\>.
+-   D1.b: Consolidated needs for all industrial domains

 #### Outputs

--   (D2.a) ONNX safety-related Profile Requirements
+-  D2.a: ONNX safety-related Profile Requirements

 #### Detailed activities

-##### Consolidation of requirements
+##### OR: ONNX SR profile requirements specification

--   CRAct1: Consolidation and fusion of semantically equivalent requirements
+-  ORAct1: Definition of the list of the aspects (e.g., accuracry, completeness, traceability, etc.) to which the requirements for a safety-related ONNX profile will apply

+-  ORAct2: For each aspect, definition of the requirements applicable to the standard

--   CRAct2: Grouping and prioritization of requirements
+-  ORAct3: Grouping and prioritization of requirements

-### A3: Definition of the Scope of the ONNX Safety related profile
+### A3: Development of the ONNX SR profile

 #### Objectives

--   Selection of the set of operators and constructs to be considered in the Safety-related profile.
+Development of the ONNX Safety-related profile (syntax and semantics) in compliance with the ONNX safety-related Profile Requirements (D2.a)

 #### Rationale

-In order to keep the effort reasonable and maximize or chance to produce useful results within a reasonable time frame, we propose to work on a restricted set of operators and constructs.
-This set will be defined according to the actual needs of the end-users (i.e., the models they want to implement).
+TBD

 #### Inputs

--   End user use cases
+-  D2.a: ONNX safety-related Profile Requirements

 #### Outputs

+-   D3.a: ONNX Safety-related profile - proof of concept
+-   D3.b: ONNX Safety-related profile - graph
+-   D3.c: ONNX Safety-related profile - operators
+-   D3.d: ONNX Safety-related profile - format
--   (D3.a) Safety-related Profile Scope Definition
+-   D3.e: ONNX Safety-related profile reference implementation

 #### Detailed activities

-##### Definition of the Safety-related Standard Scope
+##### POC: Proof of concept

--   DSCAct1: Identification/definition of the Safety-related industrial
-    use case reference models

--   DSCAct2: Extraction of the operators and constructs from the Safety-related industrial use cases reference models

--   DSCAct3: Consolidation of the TMDL operators and constructs for the Safety-related profile, from the reference models possibly augmented with necessary additional operators and constructs.
+-   PROAct1: Elaborate a first set of (informal + formal) specification guidelines and apply them on a few operators (e.g., conv) and constructs in order to discussed and reviewed by the workgroup.
+Will serve as a baseline for other operators

+##### GR: Graph execution semantics

+-   GRAct1: Development of the ONNX SR profile graph semantics in compliance with specification D2.a

+##### OP: Operator semantics

+-   OPAct1: Development of the ONNX SR profile operators semantics in compliance with specification D2.a

+##### FO: Format

+-  FOAct1: Development of the ONNX SR profile exchange format in compliance with specification D2.a

+##### RI: Reference implementation

+-  RIAct1: Development of a reference implemation (on the basis of the existing ref imp.).
+This covers the development of the graph execution engine and operators.

-### A4: Analysis of the ONNX standard
+### A4: V&V of the ONNX Safety-related profile

 #### Objectives

--   Identify the parts of the standard that need to be updated / clarified / modified in order to comply with the Safety-related Profile Requirements defined in D2.a, for the subset of the standard identified in D3.a.
+Verification (validation) of the ONNX Safety-related profile vs the requirements (resp. needs) expressed in D2.a (resp D1.b and D1.c)

 #### Rationales

-Once the requirements for the format are defined, the work consists to find what needs to be described, improved, fixed,\... in the existing ONNX standard.
-In particular, all elements that are unclear or which interpretation is left to the implementer shall be spotted, analysed, discussed, and a proposal for clarification/correction may be proposed if required.
-These proposals may be applicable to a whole part of the standard e.g. a recommendation may concern the documentation of all operators).
+TBD

 #### Inputs

+-   D3.b: ONNX Safety-related profile - graph

--   (D2.a) Requirements applicable to the ONNX profile
+-   D3.c: ONNX Safety-related profile - operators

--   (D3.a) Safety-related Profile Scope Definition
+-   D3.d: ONNX Safety-related profile - format

 #### Outputs

--   (D4.a) ONNX Analysis and Recommendations for the Safety-related Profile
+-   D4.a: ONNX Safety-related profile verification report Profile
+-   D4.b: ONNX Safety-related profile validation report.

 #### Detailed activities

+##### VE: Verification

+-   VEAct1: Review of the ONNX SR profile against the requirments in D2.a

+##### VA: Validation

+-   VAAct1: Validation of the ONNX SR profile via its application to one or several industrial use cases

 ##### Analysis of the ONNX standard